SherG/cool-iron/blog/facebook-ads-roi.md

 * Know that most business owners go through multiple iterations of lead generation processes to find what works best for them.
 And the best engage in continual experiments, often via small tweaks, in order to get optimal results.
 * Keep your eye on the near-term goal — developing a repeatable lead generation and sales process that works.
 * Keep your utlimate goal in mind: such as growing revenue and potentially selling your business at a good profit in the future.
+* Keep notes on what you dislike about the process and what processes you think need to change as your business scales.
+(This will be helpful in the future when you're in <a href="facebook-ad-meeting/">conversations</a> with other Facebook Ads marketers you're considering hiring.)

 ### The Data Lens